2025 Pahalgam attack

 The militants singled out the men and asked for their religion before shooting the Hindu and Christian tourists.
 The attackers also asked some tourists to recite the Islamic kalima, a Muslim declaration of faith, to identify non-Muslims.
 Of the 26 people killed, 25 were tourists, and one was a local Muslim pony ride operator who tried to wrestle a gun from the attackers.
 The tourists included several newlywed couples, and the men were shot point-blank in front of their wives.

 The attack intensified tensions between India and Pakistan as India accused Pakistan of supporting cross-border terrorism and suspended the Indus Waters Treaty, expelled Pakistani diplomats and closed borders.
 Pakistan rejected these claims and retaliated by suspending the Simla Agreement, restricting trade, and closing airspace.
 A standoff between both countries led to a military conflict on 7 May 2025 when India launched airstrikes targeting alleged terror camps in Pakistan.
 India and Pakistan announced a ceasefire on 10 May 2025.

-In retaliation, Indian forces launched Operation Mahadev to identify and neutralise the terrorists.
-On 28 July 2025, three perpetrators were killed.
-The exact number of terrorists could not be ascertained.
+A manhunt was begun immediately after the attack to find the perpetrators.
+Having located them, an "Operation Mahadev" was launched in July 2025, in which the three militants were killed.
+The exact number of perpetrators has never been ascertained.
+The National Investigation Agency has filed a 1,500-page chargesheet detailing the results of its investigation, which links the dead militants to the attack.